VitaliiArtemenko/CodewarsJavascript/Tasks/Kuy7/RemoveRotten/ReadMe.md

 For example, given <code>["apple","rottenBanana","apple"]</code> the replaced array should be <code>["apple","banana","apple"]</code>.<br>
-Your task is to implement a method that accepts an array of strings containing fruits should returns an array of strings where all the rotten fruits are replaced by good ones.</p>
+Your task is to implement a method that accepts an array of strings containing fruits should return an array of strings where all the rotten fruits are replaced by good ones.</p>
 <h3>Notes:</h3>
 <ul>